 - Tariffs and charges: This includes daily supply charges, as well as peak and off-peak rates.
 Also consider plans that offer discounts for paying on time or paying by direct debit.
 Finding a good plan can be a daunting task, so it’s wise to take your time and compare different offers from numerous providers.

 - Contract length: Are you looking for flexibility or certainty?
-Some providers offer no fixed term plans, while 12 and 24 month contracts are common.
+Some providers offer no contract term plans, while 12 and 24 month contracts are common.
 Some also offer plans with no rate changes for a number of years, but those deals will generally only be available on long contracts.

 - Customer service: The chances are you’ll receive great service when you call to enquire about switching, but you may not get a real insight into a provider’s customer service until after you sign up and have an issue.
 Therefore it’s a good idea to ask other people about their experiences.